DataDog/hiring-engineers/answers.md

 - [x] Get datadog-agent running on the VM

 To get started, I spun up a virtual instance of Ubuntu Server 20.04.03 following the recommendation to use an Ubuntu image 16.04 or newer.
 Rather than usisg Oracle's VirtualBox software, I'm using QEMU/KVM with virt-manager as I've found VMs created and managed this way tend to run faster and smoother on Linux systems when compared to VirtualBox.
 I'm currently a bit hardware-lite at the moment with most of my homelab in a storrage unit, but once this execrize is complete I'll be re-imaging the virtualization server to be built around Proxmox.
 I believe having a machine fully centered on virtualization rather than a Debian machine used primarily for virtualization will prove quite educating.
-For now thought, we'll stick to QEWU/KVM.
+For now though, we'll stick to QEMU/KVM.
 See Figure 1 for the virtual specs of the machine we'll be using.
 <img src="Screenshots/dd-ubuntu20_neofetch.png" width=50% height=50%>

 *Figure 1.
 Neofetch output of dd-ubuntu20 detailing virtual system specifications*